canonical/terraform-provider-maas/docs/resources/boot_source_selection.md

 subcategory: ""
 description: |-
   Provides a resource to manage a MAAS boot source selection.
+  Note: MAAS automatically creates a default commissioning boot source selection for the Ubuntu LTS release that accompanies the current MAAS version (e.g., Noble for MAAS 3.6).
+The commissioning distro series can be changed by administrators, but whatever boot source selection points to the current commissioning distro series at any point in time cannot be deleted.
+When managing boot source selections through Terraform:
+  Create: If creating a selection for Ubuntu with the current commissioning distro series, Terraform will adopt and update the existing selection instead of creating a new oneDelete: If deleting a selection that matches Ubuntu with the current commissioning distro series at deletion time, Terraform will remove the resource from state without deleting it from MAAS (no-op operation)
+  This behavior ensures MAAS functionality is not disrupted while allowing Terraform to manage boot source selection configurations.
 ---

 # maas_boot_source_selection (Resource)

 Provides a resource to manage a MAAS boot source selection.

+*Note*: MAAS automatically creates a default commissioning boot source selection for the Ubuntu LTS release that accompanies the current MAAS version (e.g., Noble for MAAS 3.6).
+The commissioning distro series can be changed by administrators, but whatever boot source selection points to the current commissioning distro series at any point in time cannot be deleted.
+When managing boot source selections through Terraform:

+- **Create**: If creating a selection for Ubuntu with the current commissioning distro series, Terraform will adopt and update the existing selection instead of creating a new one
+- **Delete**: If deleting a selection that matches Ubuntu with the current commissioning distro series at deletion time, Terraform will remove the resource from state without deleting it from MAAS (no-op operation)

+This behavior ensures MAAS functionality is not disrupted while allowing Terraform to manage boot source selection configurations.

 ## Example Usage